Buffalo Bills safety Damar Hamlin still faces 'lengthy recovery' spokesman said - KTVZ

 Buffalo Bills safety Damar Hamlin still faces ‘lengthy recovery’ spokesman said

-More than two weeks after Buffalo Bills safety Damar Hamlin went into cardiac arrest during a football game, a representative for Hamlin says the defensive player has a long road ahead of him.
+More than two weeks after Buffalo Bills safety Damar Hamlin went into cardiac arrest during a game, a representative for Hamilin says the defensive player has a long road ahead of him.

-In a statement obtained by ESPN, Hamlin’s longtime friend and business partner, Jordon Rooney said: “Despite being out of the hospital, Damar still has a lengthy recovery.
+Hamlin’s longtime friend and business partner Jordon Rooney said to CNN: “Despite being out of the hospital, Damar still has a lengthy recovery.

 “Damar still requires oxygen and is having his heart monitored regularly.
 He has visited with the team a few times but he still gets winded very easily.
 He’s upbeat and positive and ready to continue to overcome this.”